Skip to main content

 Built-In Rules

-• The first-ever donation payment on a constituent's timeline
+• Constituents enter this automation for the first-ever donation payment on their timeline

-• Payment can be for a one-time donation, soft credit on a one-time donation paid within the last 30 days, $0 in-kind donation, pledge payment, recurring donation payment, or membership payment.
+• The payment can be for a one-time donation, soft credit on a one-time donation paid within the last 30 days, $0 in-kind donation, pledge payment, recurring donation payment, or membership payment

-• Takes priority over all other donation automations
+• This automation takes priority over all other donation automations

 • Constituents complete this automation only once